ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 Regardless of the image type, you can increase boot volume capacity from its minimum provisioned size up to 250 GB.
 You can increase the capacity either when you provision an instance or later by updating the boot volume.
 For more information, see [Increasing boot volume capacity](/docs/vpc?topic=vpc-resize-boot-volumes).

 The boot volume expansion takes effect without a reboot.
 However, to use the increased boot volume space, you must expand your operating system so the increased boot volume capacity is recognized.
-For more information, see [Modifying a Linux OS for expanding boot volumes](/docs/vpc?topic=vpc-modifying-the-linux-os-expanded-boot-volume).
 {: note}

 ## Requirements